 In the runoff, whichever finalist is preferred by more voters wins.”

 Critics of plain Score Voting (where there is no runoff round) worry about a strategy called tactical minimization or maximization, where voters would give everyone a max or min score, even if they have a more nuanced opinion.
-In plain score voting this could be a valid strategy that could help your favorite pull ahead, but in Star Voting dishonest strategies like this are likely to backfire.
+In plain score voting this could be a valid strategy that could help your favorite pull ahead, but in STAR Voting dishonest strategies like this are likely to backfire.
 “Bullet Voting” is also not a viable strategy.
-For those that are still concerned, studies done at Harvard on simulated elections comparing multiple voting systems under a variety of conditions show that even if voters did resort to dishonest strategies, Star Voting would still be basically just as accurate as RCV would be under ideal conditions.
+For those that are still concerned, studies done at Harvard on simulated elections comparing multiple voting systems under a variety of conditions show that even if voters did resort to dishonest strategies, STAR Voting would still be more accurate than RCV would be under ideal conditions.
 (3.)
-When voters in Star Voting use their best strategy, honesty, the results are much more representative of the electorate.
+When voters in STAR Voting use their best strategy, honesty, the results are much more representative of the electorate.
 The runoff adds real incentive to show your preferences if you have any.
 The runoff makes honest, expressive voting the best strategy and this honesty translates directly to more accurate, representative outcomes.

 How this translates to better democracy all around:

-So how do we go about comparing IRV and SRV side by side?
-RCV Oregon came up with a list of 6 criteria that any voting system should aim to accomplish.
+So how do we go about comparing RCV and STAR side by side?
+RCV Oregon and Equal Vote came up with a list of six criteria that any voting system should aim to accomplish.
 Honesty, Equality, Accuracy, Simplicity, Expressiveness, and Viability.

 Simplicity is a threefold criteria that means that the system is simple for voters, simple for elections officials to process and that it’s simple for voters to understand the election’s results: Decades of misinformation that “if your 1st choice is eliminated your next choice will be counted” goes to show that even though ranking seems simple, people are glossing over critical details.
 For the voter both 5 Star and Ranking ballots are pretty simple to fill out, but RCV Ballots can’t be processed locally and must be sent to a central location which can be a huge logistical challenge and expense.
 Hand recounting would be next to impossible and computers are required.
 This means RCV is more vulnerable to fraud.